 Committee amendments, having already been adopted in committee, are normally not debated on the floor.
-A member can move on the floor to table a committee amendment, thus deleting it from the bill; but such a floor motion is first automatically referred to the Rules Committee for its consideration or re-referral to another committee.6 If it is approved for floor consideration, such a tabling motion requires 60 votes.7
+A member can move on the floor to table a committee amendment, thus deleting it from the bill; but such a floor motion is first automatically referred to the Rules Committee to be considered by it or re-referred to another committee.
+If it is approved for floor consideration, such a tabling motion requires 60 votes.